Lesson 17: Common Adjectives (Feelings)

 How Are You Feeling?

 In a past lesson, we learned to ask, "How are you?".
 A simple answer is "I'm fine, thank you."
 But what if you feel differently?
-This lesson will teach you new adjectives to describe your feelings1 and emotions.
+This lesson will teach you new adjectives to describe your feelings and emotions.

 Word Bank: Describing Feelings